Palestinian Salvadorans

-The first Palestinians arrived in the late 19th, but they continued to arrive in the early 20th century, during the Arab/Israeli war in 1948, thousands of Palestinians arrived in El Salvador.
+The first Palestinians arrived in the late 19th, but they continued to arrive in the early 20th century, during the 1948 Arab–Israeli War, thousands of Palestinians arrived in El Salvador.

 History

-Palestinians, mostly from Bethlehem, but also from Jerusalem, came to El Salvador during the early 20th century.
+Palestinians, mostly from Bethlehem (90%), but also from Jerusalem, came to El Salvador during the early 20th century.
 These immigrants were looking for economic opportunities, as well as escaping conscription into Ottoman Army during the waning years of the Ottoman Empire.
-Most of the Palestinians who came were Christians.
+Most of the Palestinians who came were Orthodox Christians.
 Initially, these migrants came to the country with the intention of going back to their homelands, but some decided to stay and start their families in El Salvador.
 Because of their Ottoman passports, Middle Easterners in Central America were labeled as "Turks," and barred from civil society, public organizations and government posts.
 In the 1930s and 1940s, laws barred them from immigrating into the country, as they were looked down on by the elite.

 Discrimination

 Discrimination and xenophobia ran deep; legacies of Spain's racially obsessed colonial policies in Latin America divided subjects into more than a dozen different ethnic classifications.
 As the Palestinians achieved economic success, they were seen as economic rivals by the local elite and were socially and politically isolated by them.
-In El Salvador, Maximiliano Hernández Martínez issued laws that ban Palestinians, among other ethnicities and nationalities, from immigrating and/or starting a business in the country.
+In El Salvador, Maximiliano Hernández Martínez issued laws that banned Palestinians, among other ethnicities and nationalities, from immigrating and/or starting a business in the country.
 While discrimination against Palestinians died down considerably, as recently as 2000, a conservative Salvadoran political commentator, Rafael Colindres, wrote an essay suggesting, "Perhaps a pogrom would be the solution to the Turk problem."